moya-a/G-Drive-SharedFiles-Checker/README.md

-# GoogleDrive - Shared Files Checker Script
+# GoogleDrive - Shared Files Finder Script

 This script analyses your Google Drive to find all files you've shared.